Grokzen/pykwalify/docs/validation-rules.rst

 Set of possible elements, the value must be a member of this set.

-Object in enum must be a list of items.
+Objects in enum must be a list of items.

-Currently only exact case matching is implemented.
+Currently, only exact case matching is implemented.
 If you need complex validation you should use ``pattern``.

 Example